tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

   [[OPEN ISSUE: We looked at ignoring the extension but concluded this was better.]]

-- If more than one KeyShareEntry has been provided, or if that share's group does not match that for the SNI encryption key, it MUST abort the connection with an "illegal_parameter" alert.
+- If the EncryptedSNI.entry group does not match one in the ESNIKeys.keys, it MUST abort the connection with an "illegal_parameter" alert.

 - If the length of the "encrypted_server_name" extension is inconsistent with the advertised padding length (plus AEAD